VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codeintro.md

 we'll need some way to track what items in the time tracker were started, but never stopped

-for now, everything should be strictly command line arguments and print statments
+for now, everything should be strictly command line arguments and print statements

 ## More advanced topics